TechKeep/TechKeep.github.io/_posts/2022-04-23-how-to-disable-the-new-context-menu-in-windows-11.markdown

 &nbsp;
 <h4>Disable the new context menu</h4>

-<p>If you previously have done this and wish to re-enable the new context menu, the process is just as easy.</p>
+<p>If you previously have disabled the new context menu and wish to re-enable it, the process is just as easy.</p>

 <ol>
 	<li>Open up the "Run" dialog using <em>Win+R</em> (pressing the Windows key and the R key at the same time)</li>